marsantosh/gaddys08ed/18/notes.md

 (In computer science, a double-ended queue (abbreviated to `deque`, pronounced deck) is an abstract data type that generalizes a queue, for which elements can be added to or removed from either the front (head) or back (tail).

+## Queues
+A queue is a data structure that stores and retrieves items in a first-in-first-out manner.
+Like a stack, a queue (pronounced “cue”) is a data structure that holds a sequence of elements.
+A queue, however, provides access to its elements in first-in, first-out (FIFO) order.

+### Application of Queues
+Queue data structures are commonly used in computer operating systems.
+They are especially important in multiuser/multitasking environments where several users or tasks may be requesting the same resource simultaneously.
+Printing, for example, is controlled by a queue because only one document may be printed at a time.
+A queue is used to hold print jobs submitted by users of the system, while the printer services those jobs one at a time.
+Communications software also uses queues to hold information received over networks and dial-up connections.
+Sometimes information is transmitted to a system faster than it can be processed, so it is placed in a queue when it is received.

+### Static and Dynamic Queues
+Queues, like stacks, can be implemented as arrays or linked lists.
+Dynamic queues offer the same advantages over static queues that dynamic stacks offer over static stacks.
+In fact, the primary difference between queues and stacks is the way data elements are accessed in each structure.

+### Queue Operations
+A queue has a front and a rear like a checkout line in a grocery store.
+When an element is added to a queue, it is added to the rear.
+When an element is removed from a queue, it is removed from the front.
+The two primary queue operations are enqueuing and dequeuing.
+To __enqueue__ means to insert an element at the rear of a queue, and to __dequeue__ means to remove an element from the front of a queue.
+There are several algorithms for implementing these operations.